File a Complaint for a Violation of the Earned Sick Leave Ordinance

-The complaint must contain a statement of facts alleged to constitute a violation of the Cook County Earned Sick Leave Ordinance.
-These allegations must be set out in separately numbered paragraphs so that the alleged violator (respondent) can admit or deny each allegation.
-Your complaint must be signed and filed with the Commission within 3 year of the date of the alleged violation.
+Your complaint must be filed with the Commission within 3 years of the date of the alleged violation.
 Please note that there is no charge or fee for filing a complaint.

 Once you file a complaint with the Commission, the Commission may opt out to proceed with the complaint in its own name.
 The Commission will tend to do this with cases that are supported by strong evidence and where it appears that many employees may have suffered the same or similar injuries.